junxit/us-congress-bills-116/metadata.md

 - 2020-05-04 — Introduced in Senate
 - 2020-05-04 — Read twice and referred to the Committee on Environment and Public Works.
+- 2020-05-06 — Committee on Environment and Public Works.
+Committee consideration held.
+Business Meeting printed.
+S.Hrg.
+116-201.
+- 2020-05-11 — Committee on Environment and Public Works.
+Reported by Senator Barrasso with an amendment in the nature of a substitute.
+Without written report.
+- 2020-05-11 — Committee on Environment and Public Works.
+Reported by Senator Barrasso with an amendment in the nature of a substitute.
+Without written report.
+- 2020-05-11 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 452.